translate/pootle/docs/developers/contributing.rst

 <https://github.com/translate/pootle/issues/new>`_ or by sending us a pull
 request.

-There are some `addtional localization requirements
+There are some `additional localization requirements
 <https://github.com/translate/pootle/wiki/Localizing-Pootle---extras>`_ beyond
 translation, so please review those to ensure that your language is 100% translated.